Charles Grand DeFeo was born June 9, 1891 in New Castle, Delaware, just south of Wilmington. His parents were of Italian ancestry.

 According to the cognoscenti, "Charles DeFeo developed more techniques and created more salmon-fly patterns and pattern variations than any other tier in the five hundred year history of fly tying.
 In fact, by popularizing his low, mixed-wing style of tying, enhanced by an uncanny ability to blend colors, DeFeo laid a foundation that would determine the direction of the modern hairwing Atlantic salmon fly."

-Charles DeFeo never married.
-He died in his apartment at 33 West 67th Street on the upper west side of Manhattan, at age 86 on February 6, 1978.
+Charles DeFeo died in the apartment he shared with his wife Bessie at 33 West 67th Street on the upper west side of Manhattan, at age 86 on February 6, 1978.

 © David Saunders 2009 |